karimgamaleldin/KTorch/README.md

 ## Features & Algorithms

-The following algorithms are implemented, tested, and used on different datasets, which can be found in [Example Notebooks](./examples_notebooks/):
+The following algorithms are implemented and tested.

 <details>
 <summary>Machine learning algorithms</summary>